 We don’t encourage people to just come and watch the classes unless they are regular class members waiting for another class to start, or staying on after Class 1.
 Everyone in the hall is asked to join in the instruction periods, but may want to sit out through general practice.
 If you join one of our Beginners courses, everyone will be in the same boat, and probably feeling just as nervous as you are.

 Can I just come and watch?

 You don't need special shoes for classes, but they must have fairly slippery soles (for both the guys and the ladies), and they shouldn't be able to come off while you're dancing.
 Mules, trainers and shoes with heavy treads or non-

 Girls often ask if they should wear heels -

 What about shoes?

 No special clothes are necessary -

-You don’t need to bring a partner with you, although you’re welcome to if you wish, but Ladies please don’t ask to dance together -
+You don’t need to bring a partner with you for Classic classes, although you’re welcome to if you wish, but Ladies please don’t ask to dance together in our Classic classes -

 Each week of the course, we'll start by going over the last week's move, then adding another figure.
 Each move is 'standalone' and can be added into your repertoire from the basic movement at any point in the dance -

 I can't make every week of the course -